Bachelor of Science (Honours) Information Technology Management CW248

 What follow-on study opportunities are available?

-Graduates will also have the option to progress to postgraduate studies at either Masters or Doctoral level within the GameCORE Research Centre at IT Carlow or elsewhere.
-Graduates will be eligible to undertake the MSc in IT Management.
+Graduates also have the option to progress to postgraduate studies at either Masters or Doctoral level within the gameCORE Research Centre at Institute of Technology Carlow or elsewhere.
+Graduates are also eligible to undertake the MSc in IT Management and the MSc in Data Science.

 What exemptions will I receive?-